xplosionmind/tommi.space/content/notes/public/What anyone should….md

 to add:

-- chapter "The Web!" in [[A History of the Internet and its future]]
+- chapter "The Web!" in [[A History of the Internet and the digital future]]